 Do you want to land a job in comms but are unsure where to start?
 Whether you’re a fresh graduate or looking to make a career move, we understand how daunting it can be to start out.
-There’s no better place to get advice from an insider.
+There’s no better place to get advice than from an insider.

-Today we’re getting the skinny from on all things Accounts, or Client Services.
+Today we’re getting the skinny on all things Accounts, or Client Services.
 We sat down with Diah Andrini Dewi, Account Director, Indonesia, and Suwanya Tungpanya, VP of Client Journey, to talk about their day-to-day lives at work, career progressions, and why they both love working in communications.

 Can you describe what the Accounts team does?

 Diah: Think of the Accounts Team as the go-between agency and client.
-We develop communication plan based on the client briefs, organize, manage campaign activities and ensure the quality of the output, while at the same time we are assisting clients by providing them with strategic counsel that can support them in achieving their objectives.
+We develop communication plans based on the client briefs, organize, and manage campaign activities and ensure the quality of the output, while at the same time we are assisting clients by providing them with strategic counsel that can support them in achieving their objectives.
 Account teams include Account Executives, Senior Account Executives, and Account Managers, all the way up to an Executive Account Director – so if this is your chosen career, there’s a clear progression!

-To give a little more detail, we’re the team in charge of managing timelines, understanding and responding to client’s needs, and we look after this process’s financial and reporting aspects.
+To give a little more detail, we’re the team in charge of managing timelines, understanding and responding to clients’ needs, and we look after this process’s financial and reporting aspects.

 Where did you work before you joined Vero?